Abirgit44/Disease_Prediction_Model/README.md

 This project is a Streamlit web application designed to predict the likelihood of three diseases: diabetes, heart disease, and Parkinson's disease.
 By entering relevant medical parameters, users can obtain predictions from the pre-trained machine learning models.

 ## Demo
+Here is a quick view of the Web App Interface:
 ![App Interface](https://raw.githubusercontent.com/Abirgit44/Disease_Prediction_Model/master/main-app-demo.png)
 ## Features
 - Predict diabetes, heart disease, and Parkinson's disease.